 How We Can Help

-Navigating liquor laws can feel overwhelming when you are trying to launch a business.
-Our team is here to provide calm, practical guidance to help you get your doors open sooner.
-Our specialist licensing lawyers can assist with reviewing your application, preparing your floor plans, or explaining your legal obligations in plain English.
+Our specialist licensing lawyers can assist with reviewing your application, preparing floor plans, and explaining your legal obligations in plain English.

 Would you like to discuss your licence application?
 Contact SlaterWatts Lawyers today for a friendly chat about your options.